danielpowney/my-chatbot/readme.txt

 Attributes:

- * demo - true or false.
+ * debug - true or false.
 Default is false.
 If true, a textarea is added below the conversation area showing the Dialogflow JSON response data to assist debugging.

 **Follow this plugin on [GitHub](https://github.com/danielpowney/my-chatbot)**

 == Installation ==

 1. Install and activate the plugin.
-2. Create a Dialogflow agent.
+2. Create a Google Dialogflow agent.
 If you're a newbie I recommend you try importing the Small Talk prebuilt agent.
-3. In Google Cloud Project, enable Dialogflow API and create a Google service account key file for your project wih Dialogflow API Client role.
+3. In the Google Cloud Platform console for your Dialogflow project, create a Google service account credential with DialogFlow API Client role permission.
+Download the credential key file in JSON format.
+Also enable the Dialogflow API.
-3. Go to My Chatbot plugin options page under the Settings menu and configure key file settings.
+4. Go to My Chatbot plugin options page under the Settings menu and configure key file settings.
-4. Add the [my_chatbot] shortcode inside the contents of a page
-5. View your page and engage in conversation with your chatbot.
+5. Enabe the chatbot overlay or use the [my_chatbot] shortcode

 == Screenshots ==